Enterprise Application Integration Platforms [2026]: Definition, Benefits, Types

 Exalate

 Exalate provides a solution for integrating platforms, CRMs, version control tools, and work management systems.
-Although it supports standard integrations, Exalate also provides a Groovy-based scripting engine for complex workflows.
+It supports connectors for Jira, ServiceNow, Salesforce, GitHub, Azure DevOps, Zendesk, Freshservice, Freshdesk, Asana, Azure DevOps Server, and other platforms through custom connectors.

 Enterprises can automate data exchange with partners in real time with the help of Exalate triggers, which you can configure for different events or user actions.
+The retry mechanism and error panel help admins restart and troubleshoot connections when they malfunction.

 IFTTT